 - Game mathematician

 This degree also provides a foundation for careers that require additional certification or advanced degrees after you receive your bachelor's degree:

 - Actuarial scientist – requires passing at least five certification examinations

 - Risk analyst – requires an advanced degree, related experience, and a licensure.

 When you're ready to find a job after you earn your bachelor's degree in industrial mathematics and statistics, ENMU's Office of Counseling and Career Services offers free job placement assistance to all ENMU students.

 High School Courses

-Students interested in becoming an industrial mathematician should include the following courses in their high school curriculum: Algebra I, Geometry, Algebra II, Trigonometry and/or Pre-Calculus.
+If you are interested in becoming an industrial mathematician, you should include the following courses in your high school curriculum:

 Additional Degree Information